Andromeda-LRT/virtual-wallet/README.md

 ## Project Description

 Virtual Wallet is a web application that enables users to conveniently manage their budget.
 Users can send and receive money, add funds to their Virtual Wallet, manage their profile, and more.
-The project includes a set of core requirements and optional features to enhance the user experience.
+The project includes a set of core requirements and additional features to enhance the user experience.

 ## Features